Neuron-Chan/SOFE_Winter_2024-Notes/Computer Networks/Lectures 1-4 + Preamble.md

 Signals in the ISM band vary in strength due to many effects, such as multipath fading due to reflections
 - requires complex transmission schemes, e.g., OFDM (Orthogonal Frequency Division Multiplexing)

+Radio broadcasts interfere with each other, and radio ranges may incompletely overlap
+- CSMA (Carrier Sense Multiple Access) designs are used

+# RFID & Sensor Networks

+## RFID (Radio Frequency Identification)
+Passive UHF RFID networks everyday objects:
+- Tags (stickers with not even a battery) are placed on objects
+- Readers send signals that the tags reflect to communicate

+## Sensor networks
+They spread small devices over an area:
+- Devices send sensed data to collector via wireless hops

+# Standardization
+Standards define what is needed for interoperability Some of the many standards bodies:
+Body Area Examples
+ITU
+International Telecommunication Union
+Telecommunications G.992, ADSL
+H.264, MPEG4
+IEEE
+Institute of Electrical and Electronics Engineers Communications 802.3, Ethernet
+802.11, WiFi
+IETF
+Internet Engineering Task Force
+Internet RFC 2616, HTTP/1.1
+RFC 1034/1035,
+DNS
+W3C
+World Wide Web Consortium
+Web HTML5 standard
+CSS standard
+53

 </details>

 ---